2021/22 | Conestoga College

 Faculty will not respond to emails from non-Conestoga email addresses.

 Applying to the Co-op Stream (starting with the 1701 cohort and subsequent unless otherwise noted):

 - All applicants apply to the non co-op program.
 Students will be informed of the application deadline and process to apply for the Co-op Stream.
 Labour market conditions determine the number of co-op seats in optional co-op programs.
 Not every student who meets academic eligibility requirements will be admitted to the co-op stream.

 - To be considered for admission to the co-op stream, students are required to achieve a minimum 85% session weighted average with no failed or dropped courses.
-(2001 cohort)
+(2001 cohort and subsequent cohorts)

 - To be considered for admission to the co-op stream, students are required to achieve a minimum 80% session weighted average with no failed or dropped courses.
 (1801 and 1901 cohorts)

 To participate in a co-op work term, students must (starting with the 1701 cohort and subsequent unless otherwise noted):